reddec/trusted-cgi/docs/usage/queues.md

 Since `0.3.5`

-**this is young feature** - functionality could be dramatically enriched in the future.
+**this is a young feature** - functionality could be dramatically enriched in the future.

-By default, queues stored in a directory-based style.
-Each element of queue pipes directly from incoming requests, as well as to lambda without caching.
+By default, `Queues` are stored in a directory-based style.
+Each element of a queue pipes directly from incoming requests, as well as to lambda without caching.
 It means - RAM usage is almost constant regardless of request sizes and a number of elements in a queue.

 Security restrictions (policies) checked twice: on append time and before lambda execution in the same way as it defined in security.

-Queues that bound to the lambda could be found in Overview -> Endpoint page.
+Queues that are bound to a lambda can be found in the `Overview` -> `Endpoint` page.

 A queue can be re-assigned to another lambda without destroying it.

 In case of failure, the task will be re-tried after a defined interval with a limited number of attempts.
 0 retry means no **additional attempts** - at least once the task will be processed.
 After failure, a queue worker will wait the required time, and it will not process other tasks.

-After lambda removal, linked queues are also will be **automatically removed**.
+After lambda removal, linked queues also will be **automatically removed**.

-Designed for
+Designed to

-* to provide async processing for long-running tasks;
+* provide async processing for long-running tasks;

 NOT designed for